Flash-0P/flash-backitems/README.md

-# Flash backitems and weapon Script
+# Flash backitems and weapon Script For QBCORE and PS-INVENTORY ABD QB-INVENTORY

 # Description